conan-io/docs/reference/binary_model/package_id.rst

                     shared: True

-We can see, for the latest recipe revision of ``zlib/1.2.13`` several binaries.
+We can see severa binaries for the latest recipe revision of ``zlib/1.2.13``.
 Every binary is identified by its own ``package_id``, and below it we can see some information for that binary under ``info``.
 This information is the one used to compute the ``package_id``.
-Every time something change in this information, like the architecture, or being a static or a shared library, a new ``package_id`` is computed because it represents a different binary.
+Every time something changes in this information, like the architecture, or being a static or a shared library, a new ``package_id`` is computed because it represents a different binary.

 .. image:: /images/conan_package_id.png
    :width: 680 px